hanwendong1/AVS463-f20/index.md

 {% include figure.html img="uidaho-workshop.jpg" alt="portrait of Hanwen Dong" caption="portrait of Hanwen Dong (credit: Joe Pallen)" width="75%" %}

-My name is Hanwen Dong and I am the [liaison librarian for College of Agricultural & Life Sciences](https://www.lib.uidaho.edu/about/liaisons.html) at U of I. I welcome you to contact me or the library if you have any questions about using the library, finding resources for research papers and projects, creating effective research strategies, managing citations, etc.
+My name is Hanwen Dong and I am the [liaison librarian for College of Agricultural & Life Sciences](https://www.lib.uidaho.edu/about/liaisons.html) at U of I. I welcome you to contact me or the library if you have any information seeking needs.

 emailing me at <hanwendong@uidaho.edu>, calling my office phone at 208-885-2515, or scheduling a zoom meeting with me by following [this link](https://uidaho.co1.qualtrics.com/jfe/form/SV_1GJiDTJ7po0bDk9?topic=Agricultural+%26amp%3B+Life+Sciences&person=Hanwen+Dong&email=hanwendong%40uidaho.edu).
 You may also contact the library via [chat](https://www.lib.uidaho.edu/help/chat.html), email <libref@uidaho.edu>, or text 208-449-0841 for help.